tigrisdata/deployment-tests/README.md

 ## Performance Considerations

 - **Object Size**: Larger objects increase latency but may improve throughput
+  - 100 MiB objects automatically use multipart upload/download for better performance
 - **Concurrency**: Higher concurrency increases load but may hit rate limits
+  - Each worker thread has its own S3 client with isolated connection pool
 - **Endpoint Selection**: Choose endpoints close to your location for better performance
 - **Network Conditions**: Test results depend on network latency and bandwidth
+- **Optimizations**:
+  - Buffer pooling for memory efficiency
+  - Parallel multipart uploads (10 MiB parts, 10 concurrent parts)
+  - Parallel downloads for large objects

 ## Rate Limits